pandammonium/blipper-widget/readme.txt

 = 1.2.3 =

 * Enhances performance by caching the generated HTML that renders the blip.
 The blip will be cached for one hour.
 It is not yet possible to change this time or stop caching from happening.
-* Ensures compatility with WordPress 6.2.
+* Ensures compatibility with WordPress 6.2.

 = 1.2.2 =